cburdine/materials-ml-workshop/MaterialsML/python/python_logic.md

 ## Conditional statements

 Sometimes, it is necessary to control whether or not a block of code executes based on a boolean condition.
-For example, to avoid division by $0$, we might want to check if the demoninator in a division operation is zero prior to performing the division.
+For example, to avoid division by $0$, we might want to check if the denominator in a division operation is zero prior to performing the division.
 We can accomplish this in Python using an `if` statement.
 An `if` statement executes only if the subsequent Boolean value (or expression that evaluates to a boolean value) is `True`.
 To see how `if` statements work, try executing the following Python code:

 ```{code-cell}
 # initialize variables: